ekemmler/predictive_toxicology/README.md

 ## Run the Script
 To run the script, just download the repository as .zip, unzip it and run 'submitScriptOrig.py' either by typing 'python3 submitScriptOrig.py' in your terminal/cmd/powershell or by klicking on 'Run file' in Spyder.
 The algorithm creates multiple output directorys with sampled data, result tabels and plots.

 Different sampling methods can be tested by changing the sampling variable in 'submitScriptOrig.py' (line 69).
-Default sampling method is kMedoids2.
+Default sampling method is randOS.